 As you can see it has not been too profitable (“payout” not “revenue” is my profit).
 Until recently it’s infrastructure costs were $25 a month.
 Cost is mainly due to the high number of background jobs necessary to keep users informed about discounts.
 As of today, it’s around 100k daily.

-Last week I migrated from Heroku to self-hosting on a Hetzner VPS using Dokku, reducing monthly cost to $3.
+Last week I migrated from Heroku to self-hosting on a Digital Ocean VPS using Dokku, reducing monthly cost to $3.
 I am no dev ops pro but it was surprisingly easy to migrate and usability is almost the same as on Heroku for the fraction of the cost.

 Although this app is not profitable I want to keep it operating.
 I know that there are some happy users because I got a bunch of 1 star App Store reviews when there was a downtime due to migration error I’ve made.